myfriendtae/VBA-consolidating-files/README.md

 # Consolidating csv.
 Files with VBA
-VBA programme that iterates through a set of files to sumarise date from the files in the 'test' folder, and collect/manipulate data, and save in a central spreadsheet.
+VBA programme that iterates through a set of files to sumarise date from the files in the 'Ralphie Reactor' folder, and collect/manipulate data, and save in a central spreadsheet.
 When a user clicks the 'Import Data' button, a multiple of files in the 'test' folder are imported, and then an example file will be open.
 After that, the user can select a column range that they want to summarise.
 The range must be selected without the header - for example, "$B$3:$B$6" in the screenshot below.
 The 'Reset' button will delete all the data in the sheet.

 ## Data Structure